yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-fall-forward.md

    The `ybvoyager` user can now be used for migration.

-1. Create a replication group.
+1. Create a replication group as follows:

     ```sql
     CREATE ROLE replication_group;
     ```

-1. Add the original owner of the table to the group.
+1. Add the original owner of the table to the group as follows:

     ```sql
     GRANT replication_group TO <original_owner>;
     ```

-1. Add the user `ybvoyager` to the replication group.
+1. Add the user `ybvoyager` to the replication group as follows:

     ```sql
     GRANT replication_group TO ybvoyager;
     ```

-1. Transfer ownership of the tables to the role <replication_group>.
+1. Transfer ownership of the tables to the role <replication_group> as follows:

     ```sql
     DO $$